 Alec Baldwin v.
-Mary Boone et al.: Obtained seven-figure settlement, representing a full trial victory, on behalf of Alec Baldwin, in a high-profile art fraud case against the Mary Boone Gallery (See “Why Alec Baldwin is $1 Million Richer Today” in The New York Times, “Alec Baldwin Settles …” in the Daily Journal, and “Alec Baldwin’s Legal Tussle Over Art” in The New Yorker).
+Mary Boone et al. Obtained a seven-figure settlement, representing a full trial victory, on behalf of Alec Baldwin in a high-profile art fraud case against the Mary Boone Gallery.
+(See “Why Is Alec Baldwin at least $1 Million Richer Today?”
+The New York Times; “Alec Baldwin Settles …,” the Daily Journal; “Alec Baldwin’s Legal Tussle Over Art,” The New Yorker).

 Goldcrest Film Distribution v.
-Summit Entertainment: Won the dismissal of a multimillion-dollar contractual dispute over alleged deceptive accounting practices used to calculate profit participations for the “Twilight” movie saga, on behalf of Lionsgate subsidiary Summit Distribution LLC.
+Summit Entertainment.
+Won the dismissal of a multimillion-dollar contractual dispute on behalf of Lionsgate subsidiary Summit Entertainment over alleged deceptive accounting practices used to calculate profit participations for the Twilight movie series.

 Class Action Defense

 Hammock et al v.
-Nutramarks Inc. et al: Obtained dismissal of federal putative class action regarding homeopathic medicines, following aggressive and strategic offensive discovery that revealed the inadequacy of multiple lead plaintiffs and legal deficiencies in the overall case.
+Nutramarks Inc. et al. Won dismissal of federal putative class action regarding homeopathic medicines following aggressive and strategic offensive discovery that revealed the inadequacy of multiple lead plaintiffs and legal deficiencies in the overall case.
 Plaintiffs agreed to voluntarily dismiss the action just days before their motion for class certification was due.

 Lopez v.
-Caskers LLC: Obtained dismissal of a putative consumer class action alleging violations of California’s Automatic Renewal Law, on behalf of Caskers LLC, the leading e-commerce company focusing on the curation and sale of craft spirits.
+Caskers LLC.
+Obtained dismissal of a putative consumer class action alleging violations of California’s Automatic Renewal Law on behalf of Caskers, the leading e-commerce company focusing on the curation and sale of craft spirits.